spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-email2matrix.md

 * MailboxName - local-part of the email address, through which emails are bridged to the room whose ID is defined with MatrixRoomId
 * MatrixRoomId - internal ID of the room, to which received emails are sent as Matrix message
 * MatrixHomeserverUrl - URL of your Matrix homeserver, through which to send Matrix messages.
 You can also set `MatrixHomeserverUrl` to the container URL where your homeserver's Client-Server API lives by using the `{{ matrix_addons_homeserver_client_api_url }}` variable
-* MatrixUserId - the full ID of the sender user which sends bridged messages to the room
+* MatrixUserId - the full ID of the sender user which sends bridged messages to the room.
+On this configuration it is `@alice:example.com` and `@bob:example.com` (where `example.com` is your base domain, not the `matrix.` domain)
 * MatrixAccessToken - sender user's access token
 * IgnoreSubject - if set to "true", the subject is not bridged to Matrix
 * IgnoreBody - if set to "true", the message body is not bridged to Matrix